funktor/funktor.github.io/_posts/2025-02-12-time-series-compression.markdown

 import numpy as np

 def compress(ser, log_window=4):
+    # store the sliding window of historical 64-bit representations
     prev_bins = deque([])
     results = []

     for i in range(len(ser)):
         x = ser[i]
         b = float_to_bin(x)

+        # p - index of 1st '1' from the left
+        # q - index of 1st '1' from the right
+        # q-p+1 - length of the relevant block

         p, q = -1, -1
         r, y = '', ''